-Final places:

-1 Roe (pic); 2 Le Lievre; 3 Wright; 4 Bostrom.
+Final places: 1 Roe (pic); 2 Le Lievre; 3 Wright; 4 Bostrom.

 A bombshell was dropped in September 1971 with the announcement that Australians Geoff Hunt and Ken Hiscoe (left) had decided to turn professional.
 The Australian Federation had opposed a motion that amateur status be abolished that year - unsurprising as Hunt & Hiscoe had been two of the three players who had won the first three World Team Championships (1967, 69, 71) and Hunt had won the three accompanying world individual titles.
-A quote at the time: 'Geoff Hunt is young enough to make a big killing from the professional game and then to return to his profession as a scientific chemist, but for Ken Hiscoe it is much more of a gamble.
-He is by now past his best.....'
-Squash - PSA World TourSquash Australia
+A quote at the time: 'Geoff Hunt is young enough to make a big killing from the professional game and then to return to his profession as a scientific chemist, but for Ken Hiscoe it is much

 In 1987 the InterCity National Squash Challenge in Great Britain entered the Guinness Book of Records as the world's largest participation event, with an entry of 8,900.
 Sponsored by the national rail service, in 1988 the event expanded to 18 categories (see pic), and recorded an entry of close to 10,000.
-The finals were played alongside the British Nationals (with players receiving
+The finals were played alongside the British Nationals (with players receiving free rail travel to reach the event in Bristol, naturally!)